Exact Results On the Number of Gravitons Radiated During Binary Inspiral: Exact results for graviton number emitted

 Unlike the total power \eq{tot-p} derived from the summation of $g(n,e)$, a closed form for the function $F(e)$ is not known so far.
 But there are many known properties for the function $F(e)$ \cite{page3}: \bea \la{aymp-fe1} && F(e = 0) = 1, \\ \la{aymp-fe2} && F(e) = 1 + \frac{1}{48} e^2 - \frac{3}{128} e^4 + {\cal O}(e^6), \qquad \mathrm{for \; small}\; e < 1, \\ \la{aymp-fe3} && F(e \approx 1) = \frac{248}{45 \sqrt{3} \pi} \approx 1.012 \, 811\, 600 \, 479, \qquad \mathrm{for}\; e \approx 1. \eea These results are obtained by using the asymptotic expansions of the Bessel functions.
 We will show that $F(e)$ is a monotonic function for $0 \le e \le 1$.
 This means that the function $F(e)$ is remarkably close to the unity for $0 \le e \le 1$.
 This implies that the number of gravitons emitted during binary inspiral is equal (within 1 \% or perhaps about 0.2 \%) to the magnitude of the total angular momentum emitted divided by the spin angular momentum of a single graviton $(2\hbar)$.

-The conservation of the total angular momentum of the binary black holes and gravitons emitted implies that the decrease of the angular momentum of the orbiting black holes is equal to the sum of the spin and orbital angular momentum vectors of gravitons emitted: \be \la{angular-cons} - \Delta \overrightarrow{L}_{BH} = \overrightarrow{L} + \overrightarrow{S} = \overrightarrow{J}. \ee Some of the spins of gravitons emitted can be parallel to the orbital angular momentum, and some can be opposite.
-Thus the sum of magnitudes of the spin angular momenta would generically be greater than the magnitude of the sum of the spin angular momentum vectors averaged over one orbit, i.e., \be \la{spin-ineq} S = |\sum_{i=1}^N \langle \overrightarrow{S}_i \rangle| \leq \sum_{i=1}^N \langle |\overrightarrow{S}_i| \rangle = 2 \hbar N. \ee It is known \cite{pet-mat,peters} that, in the quadrupole approximation, the dominant type of radiation is ``magnetic quadrupole" with $J=2$.
-In this limit, the $z$-component of angular momentum $M$ can take values $M = -2, 0, 2$.
+The conservation of the total angular momentum of the binary black holes and gravitons emitted implies that the decrease of the angular momentum of the orbiting black holes is equal to the sum of the spin and orbital angular momentum vectors of gravitons emitted averaged over a few wavelengths: \be \la{angular-cons} - \Delta \overrightarrow{L}_{BH} = \overrightarrow{L} + \overrightarrow{S} = \overrightarrow{J}, \ee where $\Delta \overrightarrow{L}_{BH}$ is the change of the orbital angular momentum of the binary black hole due to the emissions of graviational waves and $\overrightarrow{L} \; (\overrightarrow{S})$ is the expectation value of the orbital angular momentum operator (the intrinsic spin contribution) carried away by the gravitational wave.
+See Eqs.
+(2.51), (3.97) and (3.99) in Ref. \cite{gw-magg} for explicit expressions of $\overrightarrow{L}$ and $\overrightarrow{S}$ and their time derivatives.
+Some of the spins of gravitons emitted can be parallel to the orbital angular momentum, and some can be opposite.
+Thus the sum of magnitudes of the spin angular momenta would generically be greater than the magnitude of the sum of the spin angular momentum vectors averaged over one orbit, i.e., \be \la{spin-ineq} \mathcal{S} = |\sum_{i=1}^N \langle \overrightarrow{S}_i \rangle| \leq \sum_{i=1}^N \langle |\overrightarrow{S}_i| \rangle = 2 \hbar N. \ee It is known \cite{pet-mat,peters} that, in the quadrupole approximation, the dominant type of radiation is ``magnetic quadrupole" with $J=2$.
+The magnetic quadrupole is defined using the tensor spherical harmonics $T_{JLM} (\Omega)$ which represents the combination of an orbital angular momentum $\overrightarrow{L}$ and a spin angular momentum $\overrightarrow{S} \; (S=2)$ to form a total angular momentum $\overrightarrow{J}$ (see Eqs.
+(7)-(9) in \cite{pet-mat}).\footnote{The dimensionless quantum numbers $(J,L,M)$ refer to eigenvalues of operators $(\overrightarrow{J}^2, \overrightarrow{L}^2, J_z)$ acting on the spherical harmonics $T_{JLM} (\Omega)$ such that $\overrightarrow{J}^2 T_{JLM} (\Omega) = J(J+1) \hbar^2 T_{JLM} (\Omega), \; \overrightarrow{L}^2 T_{JLM} (\Omega) = L(L+1) \hbar^2 T_{JLM} (\Omega)$, and $J_z T_{JLM} (\Omega) = M \hbar T_{JLM} (\Omega)$.} In this limit, the $z$-component of angular momentum $J_z = \overrightarrow{J} \cdot \hat{\mathbf{k}} = \overrightarrow{S} \cdot \hat{\mathbf{k}} = S_z$ for a propagation direction $\hat{\mathbf{k}}$ can take values $M = -2, 0, 2$.
 Emission of an $M=2$ graviton would decrease the orbital angular momentum of the black holes by $2 \hbar$, an $M=0$ graviton would not change it at all and an $M = - 2$ graviton would increase the orbital angular momentum of the black holes by $2 \hbar$.
 Therefore, in the quadrupole approximation where there is a non-zero amplitude for $M =-2$ (when $e > 0$), the decrease \eq{angular-cons} in the black hole orbital angular momentum will be less than the number of gravitons multiplied by $2 \hbar$ (the magnitude of the spin of each graviton).
 It may explain why $F(e) > 1$ when $e >0$.\footnote{We thank Don Page for bringing this discussion to our attention.}